 Keep reading to find out everything you need to know about joint life insurance after divorce…

 Deciding what to do with your joint life insurance policy after a divorce is completely up to you and your ex-partner.

-There are typically two main options available to those with a joint policy who’re going through a divorce:
+There are typically three main options available to those with a joint policy who are going through a divorce:

 Taking over the policy

 You’ll need to come to a mutual agreement with your ex-spouse about who’ll take over the policy.

 The policy will then be signed over to the chosen party through a legal document.